De Anza College to UC Berkeley

 3.61–3.96

-Transfer Alliance Project (TAP)
+Transfer Alliance Program (TAP)

 Major Requirements

-Computer Science (CDSS B.S.)
+Computer Science (CDSS B.A.)
 Major Preparation

-Computer Science (CDSS B.S.) at UC Berkeley
+Computer Science (CDSS B.A.) at UC Berkeley

 Courses at De Anza College that satisfy UC Berkeley's Computer Science major preparation, verified via ASSIST.org.